-The overall project objective is to maintain and increase the participation of children, especially girls, out-of-school children and other marginalized groups, in lifesaving and life-sustaining education.
+The overall project objective is to maintain and increase the participation of children, especially girls, out-of-school children and other marginalised groups, in lifesaving and life-sustaining education.

-This will contribute to Strategic Goal 1 of the AESTF, which is increase access to safe, inclusive learning environments is sustained or improved.
-It also aligns with Outcome 2 in the UN's Transitional Engagement Framework (TEF) focused on sustaining essential services and the development of basic human needs.
+This will contribute to Strategic Goals 1 and 2 of the AESTF, i.e. to increase access to safe, inclusive learning environments is sustained or improved as well as sustain and recover gains in education quality respectively.
+The support will have a particular focus on emergency-affected girls and boys.
+It also aligns with strategic priority 2 in the UN's Transitional Engagement Framework (TEF) focused on sustaining essential services and the development of basic human needs, and reflecting the Leaving No One Behind-priority.